 JoJo's Bizarre Adventure arguably boils down to this... except it's "villain for the next month and a half", due to the length of the fights.

 Nightmare in Kirby of the Stars would provide King Dedede with a new monster with which to try to kill Kirby every episode.
 Naturally, Dedede is just too cheap to buy more than one at any one time.
 He did go into debt buying them.
-Nightmare actually had to send a monster to collect the debt without him realizing (At first).
-Still was defeated though.
+Nightmare actually had to send a monster to collect the debt without him realizing (at first), though it still ended up being defeated.

-Mazinger Z and its sequels -Great Mazinger and UFO Robo Grendizer- are considered the 1970s paragon in spite of they actually subverted the trope.
+Mazinger Z and its sequels, Great Mazinger and UFO Robo Grendizer, are considered the 1970s paragon in spite of actually subverting the trope.
 Dr. Hell often sent two, three or even more Mechanical Beasts at a time as well.
 And the original manga averted it completely.
 The monsters gang up on Mazinger more often than not.
 It also was subverted in Mazinkaiser, where Dr. Hell sends a large number of monsters at once against Z and Great Mazinger, and wins.

 SD Gundam Force did something like this during early on.
-Basically, the Dark Axis' Quirky Mini Boss Squad would use a Control Horn on a robot in Neotopia, such as a swan ferry or a train, turning it from a helpful mobile citizen into a dangerous menace, and it would be the Gundam Force's job to destroy the Horn.
-According to the Zako Zako Hour, the Dark Axis (Or at least Zapper's Squad) were not very good at making new weapons, so they have steal everything.
-This stopped after episode 9 as the Dark Axis began sending in better warriors to attack Neotopia.
+Basically, the Dark Axis' Quirky Miniboss Squad would use a Control Horn on a robot in Neotopia, such as a swan ferry or a train, turning it from a helpful Mobile Citizen into a dangerous menace, and it would be the Gundam Force's job to destroy the Horn.
+According to the Zako Zako Hour, the Dark Axis (or at least Zapper's squad) were not very good at making new weapons, so they have to steal everything.
+This stopped after Episode 9 as the Dark Axis began sending in better warriors to attack Neotopia.